lunduniversity/introprog-cpu-emulator/README.md

 ## Overview

-Welcome to SeaPeaEwe, a lightweight, simulated computer environment designed to mimic basic computer operations.
+Welcome to BitBuilder, a lightweight, simulated computer environment designed to mimic basic computer operations.
 Our simulator, named for its playful phonetic resemblance to 'CPU', offers a simple interface to understand the core concepts of computing, including memory management, register operations, and basic data processing.

 ## Features